Measure targeting pro-Palestine NGOs disappears from US tax bill

 While the withdrawn measure would have allowed a targeted NGO to challenge the secretary of state’s decision in court, losing the tax exempt status, even if temporarily, could have proven costly for nonprofits, especially smaller organisations.

-Hamadanchy said being accused of supporting terrorism could also prompt banks to close down the accounts of the groups.
+Hamadanchy said being accused of supporting terrorism could also have prompted banks to close down the accounts of the groups.

 “And then you have legal costs fighting off the designation because even if you might win in court, it’s going to take time to get there, and it’s going to cause a lot of damage to your organisation through that process,” he said.